KeoniM/NFL_Scraper/README.md

 # NFL_Scraper
-A web scraper that scrapers nfl.com
+A web scraper that scrapes nfl.com